-- Once done, connect your OnePlus 7 Pro to your PC/Laptop and launch Minimal ADB and Fastboot by holding the ‘Shift’ key and right-clicking on the ADB folder and select “Open Command/Powershell window here”.
+- Once done, connect your OnePlus 7 Pro to your PC/Laptop.
+Launch Minimal ADB and Fastboot by holding the ‘Shift’ key and right-clicking on the ADB folder.
+And select “Open Command/Powershell window here”.

 - Unlock your OnePlus 7 Pro and enter the command “.\adb devices”.
 You will get a prompt on your device to approve the ADB connection after which you need to select the option to agree.
 If the connection was successful, a string of numbers will be displayed on the screen.

 - Next, enter this command in the window – “.\adb shell settings put global oneplus_screen_refresh_rate 0”

 That’s about it!
 You have now enabled system-wide 90Hz refresh rate on your OnePlus 7 Pro!
 Do note that this will cause your battery to drain faster than usual, but we are not sure by how much.
 Also, if you play a lot of games, the 90Hz refresh rate will only be supported while playing supported games, the list of which is still unknown.
 While there is officially a 90Hz option within settings, it is essentially a hybrid mode which switches between 60 and 90Hz whenever required, so it’s not “true” 90Hz.